Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 6. Fraud detection
 7. Disease prediction and detection etc.

+#### Fraud Detection:
+Fraud detection involves the use of techniques and technologies to identify and prevent illegal activities within systems or processes.

 ## Regression:
 Regression in supervised machine learning is a statistical method used for modeling the relationship between a dependent variable (target) and one or more independent variables (predictors).
 Its primary goal is to predict the value of the dependent variable based on the values of the independent variables.